zhaocai/alfred2-top-workflow/README.md

 # Alfred 2 Top Process Workflow

 The initial motive of this workflow is to avoid frequent visits to the Activity Monitor when the fan goes loud.
-Now it has been evloved with two major features:
+Now it has been evolved with two major features:

 - 1) List/Kill Top Processes by Memory/CPU/IO Usage